 Your local GP or family doctor is a good first port of call to get medical and practical advice about anxiety and its symptoms.
 They will be able to help you explore things like anxiety medication and anxiety focused therapy.
 Your doctor can help you decide whether or not medication is the right path for you, and if so, which options will suit your needs.
 If you decide to go with medication, finding the right kind sometimes takes a bit of trial and error, so don’t worry if you end up needing to try something new.

 If you’re at uni, you’ll have mental health services that you can access directly.
-These might include one-on-one counseling or some group therapy options.
+These might include one-on-one counselling or some group therapy options.

 Good stuff from elsewhere